 Literary and Philosophical Society, Oct.
 29.-Edward Schunck, F.R.S., vice-president, in the chair.
 Dr. R. Angus Smith, F.R.S., described a remarkable fog which he saw in Iceland.
-It appeared to rise from a small lake and from the sea at about the same time, when it rolled from both places and the two streams met in the town of Reykjavik.
+It appeared to rise from a small lake and from the sea at about the same time, when it rolled from both places and sea at about the same time, when it rolled from both places and the two streams met in the town of Reykjavik.
 It had the appearance of dust, and was called dust by some persons there at first sight.
 This arose from the great size of the particles of which it was composed.
-They were believed to be from $\frac{1}{400}$ th to $\frac{1}{300}$ th of an inch in diameter.
-They did not show any signs ot being vesicular, but through a small magnifier looked like transparent concrete globules of water.
+They were believed to be from $\frac{1}{470}$ th to $\frac{1}{300}$ th of an inch in diameter.
+They did not show any signs of being vesicular, but through a small magnifier looked like transparent concrete globules of water.
 They were continually tending downwards, and their place was supplied by others that rolled over.

 Nov.
 12.-J. P. Joule, F.R.S., president, in the chair.
-Additional Notes on the Drift Deposits near Manchester, by E. W. Binney.
-F.R.S.
+Additional Notes on the Drift Deposits near Manchester, by E. W. Binney, F.R.S.
 An Account of some Experiments on the Melting Point of Paraffin, by Balfour Stewart, F.R.S.

 Nov.
 26.-J. P. Joule, F.R.S., president, in the chair.
-Dr. R. Angus Smith, F.R.S., said that he, like others, had observed that the particles of stone most liable to be in long contact with rain from town atmospheres, in England at least, were most subject to decay.
+Dr. R. Angus Smith, F.R.S., saidthat he, like others, had observed that the particles of stone most liable to be in long contact with rain from town atmospheres, in England at least, were most subject to decay.
 Believing the acid to be the cause, he supposed that the endurance of a siliceous stone might be somewhat measured by measuring its resistance to acids.
+He proposed therefore to use measuring its resistance to acids.
 He proposed therefore to use stronger solutions, and thus to approach to the action of long periods of time.
 He tried a few specimens in this way, and with most promising results.
 Pieces of about an inch cube were broken by the fall of a hammer, and the number of blows counted.
 Similar pieces were steeped in weak acid; both sulphuric and muriatic were tried, and the latter preferred.
 The number of blows now necessary was counted.
 Some sandstones gave way at once and crumbled into sand, some resisted long.
 Some very dense siliceous stone was little affected; it had stood on a bridge unaltered for centuries, in a country place however.

 These trials were mere beginnings; he arranged for a very extensive set of experiments to be made so as to fix on a standard of comparison, but has not found time.-"On some points in the Chemistry of Acid Manufacture," by H. A. Smith, F.C.S.